ComradDoge/DogeEU4/README.md

 <br/>
 <img src=https://i.imgur.com/jIkgNsx.png/>

-The possible new formables and their ideas are on this [site](https://dogeshattered.fandom.com/wiki/Formables)
+The possible new formables, advisors, religions and bits of information are on this [Wiki](https://eu4.paradoxwikis.com/Doge_Shattered_Europa)

 - AI Improvements
 - 50 New Trade Goods